Simbioz/smoother.js/README.md

     // Initialize a Smoother with a maximum number of values
     // and a weight distribution function
+    // (check out the source for available functions)

     var smoother = new Smoother(5, "cubic");